 The dates of semesters are approved five to six years in advance by the Academic Standards and Quality Enhancement Committee, under delegated authority from Senate.

 The University has adopted a modular structure and a credit framework for the delivery of its courses and undergraduate Honours subject strands.

 The University's current Qualifications and Credit Framework replaces the framework in use from 1992 to 2001 and the framework used from 2002 - 2008.
 For each University award, the Framework identifies the minimum credit volume, the range of credit levels for modules contributing to the award, the minimum credit points required at the highest level and the maximum permitted at the lowest level within the range, and the pass mark used.
 The place of the award in the national Framework for Higher Education Qualifications Framework (FHEQ) is also given.
 Other expectations (entry qualifications; duration; progress, consequences of failure and classification) are specified in award and course regulations.
 University generic award regulations are found at www.ulster.ac.uk/about/governance/ordinance-and-regulations.
 Templates for award regulations may be found here.

 The University expects its awards to meet the generic outcomes for the relevant qualification described in the FHEQ.
-Further information on the FHEQ is available at QAA website.
+Further information on the FHEQ is available from QAA's website under the Quality Code.
 Each particular course has its own aims and learning outcomes set out in a programme specification.